machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 #### Parameters

 - `params` contains the tool arguments as structured JSON.
-- `workingDir` provides the current working directory context for the tool invocation.
+- `workingDir` provides the current working directory context for the tool invocation and may be `null`.

 #### Return value and errors

-- The returned object becomes the tool result that is sent back through the provider.
+- The returned object becomes the tool result sent back through the provider.
 - `IOException` can be thrown when execution fails.

 #### When to use it